JackMcKechnie/repairel-fe/README.md

 ---

-Hosted on GitHub, deployed to Netlify and Electron.
+Hosted on GitHub, deployed to Vercel.